Christoph-TU/ipm_spack/README.md

 ## Introduction

-This readme provides guidance on locally installing and utilizing IPM with Spack.

-When you use these instructions, Spack's configurations will be temporarily altered.
+This git repo contains minimal configuration files and instructions for users to install the profiler IPM locally with Spack without needing write access to the main Spack instance.
 New installations will be stored under `ipm_spack/spack` in this repository.
-This approach is designed for users to install IPM without needing write permissions on the main Spack instance.
-Additionally, it will try to reuse pre-existing packages already installed or accessible via Spack.
-If your primary Spack instance isn't found at `$spack/opt/spack`, modifications in the `ipm_scope/upstreams.yaml` file may be needed.
+Although packages will be installed in a different directory, it will still attempt to reuse pre-existing packages already installed or accessible via Spack.
+If the primary Spack instance is not located at `$spack/opt/spack`, modifications in the `ipm_spack/upstreams.yaml` file may be necessary.

 ## Adding IPM to Spack

-For individual user installation and use, follow these steps:
+For individual user installation and use the following two command are sufficent:

 ```bash
 git clone https://github.com/Christoph-TU/ipm_spack.git
 export SPACK_USER_CONFIG_PATH=$(pwd)/ipm_spack/ipm_scopes/
 ```

-This command sequence sets your user configurations to the specified directory.
+This command sequence sets the user configurations to the specified directory.
 Once set, all subsequent package installations will be saved to the local filesystem.
 This change remains effective until the environment variable is unset.
-By executing the above, IPM will also be added to the roster of available packages, and it will establish a reference to the location of the main Spack installation packages.
+By executing the above, IPM will also be added to the list of available packages.
+After this, IPM can be used like any other package.

-Alternatively, you can precede each Spack command with:
+Alternatively, each Spack command can be precede like so:

 ```bash
 spack -C /path/to/ipm_spack/ipm_scopes/